Arkham-117/todo-app/README.md

 4. Run npm start to start the development server.
 5. Open http://localhost:3000 to view the app in your browser.

+## Contributing
+Contributions are welcome!
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature.
+3. Make your changes and commit them with clear commit messages.
+4. Push your changes to your forked repository.
+5. Submit a pull request to the main repository.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.